swcarpentry/git-novice/motivation.md

 Let some software handle the versions of your project let you focus on your project

+## Version Control Features

+- history of all changes: what, when, and by whom was changed
+- revert to any previous version
+- collaborate in the same files without fearing conflicts

 ## Why Git & Github?